CAMBI-tech/BciPy/README.md

 ***Series***: Each series contains at least one inquiry.
 A letter/icon decision is made after a series in a spelling task.

+***Task**: An experimental design with stimuli, trials, inquiries and series for use in BCI.
+For instance, "RSVP Calibration" is a task.

+***Mode***: Common design elements between task types.
+For instance, Calibration and Free Spelling are modes.

 ## Authorship
 --------------